tezos/tezos-mirror/docs/introduction/howtoget.rst

    make build-deps

-Alternatively, if you want to to install extra development packages such as ``merlin``, you may use the following command instead:
+Alternatively, if you want to install extra development packages such as ``merlin``, you may use the following command instead: